home-assistant/home-assistant.io/source/_integrations/nobo_hub.markdown

 # Heaters

 Each zone containing floor or wall mounted heaters is represented as an HVAC entity.
+Adding and removing zones and heaters must be done using the Nobø Energy mobile app.

 ## Operation modes

-Currently, you can see and change operation and preset for zones and set eco/comfort temperatures if you have a supported thermostat.
+Currently, you can see and change operation and preset for zones and set eco/comfort temperatures if you have a thermostat that supports remote control of the temperature settings.

 The possible operation modes are as follows: